aetperf/aetperf.github.io/_posts/2022-04-14-Heapsort-with-Numba-and-Cython.md

 The classical *heapsort* has two steps:

 1 - build the heap
-2 - destroy the heap by removing the root from the heap and moving it to the end of the heap $n$ time.
+2 - destroy the heap by removing the root from the heap and moving it to the end of the heap $n$ times.

 Step 2 corresponds to the following iterations:
 - swap the root (largest element) with the last leaf